The euro slumped for a fifth straight session against the dollar on Friday to a 3-1/2 week low as falling European interest rates.

 CNBC's Morgan Brennan and Allen Wastler discuss west coast port service piers versus east coast ports and why increased loads to the east may pose problems.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including news that the euro zone economy is expected to shrink again in 2013.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, as the ECB continues to engage in massive quantitative easing.

 Not many retailers still report monthly same store sales, but among the few that do, the results for March are a bit disappointing.

 Bob Pisani on a note from Nomura this morning saying the market is currently pricing in 9.6 percent earnings growth in the S&P 500.

 The dollar traded higher on Wednesday after the release of the Federal Reserve's FOMC meeting minutes.